Blue Medicare Rx Limitations and Exclusions

 - Plan benefits and premium are subject to change annually.

-- All claims must be received within 12 months of the fill date or 3 months after benefit period end date, whichever is earliest.
-For example, if a drug is purchased on January 31, 2014, the claim must be received no later than January 31, 2015.
-However, if a drug is purchased on May 31, 2014, the claim must be received no later than March 31, 2015.
+- All claims must be received within 3 years of the fill date.
+For example, if a drug is purchased on January 31, 2014, the claim must be received no later than January 31, 2017.
 Claims received after this time frame will not be eligible for coverage.

 BCBSNC is a prescription drug plan sponsor with a Medicare contract.
 Prescription drug coverage is not sold as a benefit of any Medicare supplement plan.